LevonDX/Teams-Hack-event-March-2022/Challenge 4 Personal Tab/readme.md

 For step-by-step tutorial, how to create a custom Personal tab and add it to Teams, please follow  [Create Personal Tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-personal-tab?tabs=aspnetcore).

-1. Download sample app from GitHib ["Personal tab with SSO quick-start"](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-personal-sso-quickstart) or create from scratch ([Create Personal Tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-personal-tab?tabs=aspnetcore)).
+1. Download sample app from GitHib ["Personal tab quick-start"](https://github.com/OfficeDev/microsoft-teams-sample-tabs.git) or create from scratch a project (e.g. Asp.net core)
-2. If you use a code sample change a code of ["Home" page](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-personal-sso-quickstart/csharp_dotnetcore/Views/Home/Index.cshtml) to show list of submitted tickets.
+2. Edit the code to show list of submitted tickets.
 3. Publish your application to Azure App Service.
+If you do it from VS, [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-vs#publish-your-web-app) may help
 4. Open "Developer Portal"(recommended) or "App Studio" and open your application.
 5. Add Personal Tab to your application and change the app version.
 6. Press "Submit new version".